Skip to content

 PAID ATTORNEY/ADVOCATE ADVERTISEMENTS: Participating attorneys and advocates pay to advertise on this site.
 This site is not an attorney referral service or prepaid legal services plan.
 Where you provide any information to us, such information shall be passed on to advocates or attorneys who may have additional qualification requirements.
 Potential benefits are only examples.
 SSDIHelp.org is not a law firm.
 The information contained herein is not legal or financial advice.

 DISCLAIMER: It's important to note that this website and the attorneys/advocates involved are not affiliated with the Social Security Administration or any government agency.
 Filling out our evaluation request form does not constitute an application for Social Security disability benefits through the Social Security Administration.
-Upon completion, you will receive a free claim evaluation to understand your options better.
-By using our website or requesting a free evaluation, you agree to abide by our terms and conditions.
+After you submit the form, an attorney or advocate may provide a free claim evaluation to help you understand your options.
+By using this site or requesting an evaluation, you agree to our terms and conditions.

 Links